 This second version of creation is vastly different from the first.
-God creates man first, and then the birds, wild animals, and other life forms – the very opposite from the previous account.
+God creates man first, and then the birds, wild animals, and other life forms – the very opposite of the previous account.
 Yet even with an abundance of natural life surrounding the man, something fundamental is lacking.
 This passage highlights the importance of human relationships, and the need for a strong society – one that begins with men and women in committed, mutually loving relationships.

-As Catholics we do not look to the Bible’s creation story for biological truths.
+As Catholics, we do not look to the Bible’s creation story for biological truths.
 Physicians attest that men and women have equal pairs of ribs.
 (In an ancient language, one word meant both “rib” and “life.”)
 From the ‘man’ comes ‘wo-man’.
 This passage leads one to ponder a deeper, spiritual truth.
-Between men and women there is an intimate connectedness, radical unity and kinship, as well as sexual attraction.
+Between men and women, there is an intimate connectedness, radical unity and kinship, as well as sexual attraction.
 When the two come together, especially in the sacredness of marriage, their connection is so life-giving, that all other relationships are secondary – even the link to parents who initially provided life.
 This passage is a biblical meditation on the more contemporary phrase that one’s spouse is “my soul mate.”

 3. In his love for Rebekah, Isaac found solace after the death of his mother.

 A reading from the Book of Genesis 24:48-51, 58-67